growthepie/.github/profile/README.md

 ## Contribution

 growthepie is a public goods-funded initiative that values contributions from the community.
-If you're interested in contributing to our mission of making the L2 space more transparent and understandable, please reach out to us on our Discord.
+If you're interested in contributing to our mission of making the Ethereum ecosystem more transparent and understandable, please reach out to us on our Discord.

 ## Contact